LIN To CAN Bus Gateway - Prototyping And Firmware Development With The Arduino-Compatible Teensy Board

 LIN-to-CAN Gateway Firmware Programming

 Now that we have all necessary resources, I will prepare my setup and follow up with another post explaining details such as how to connect the various components and, finally, the LIN to CAN message mapping.
-I will add a hyperlink below as soon as the software is ready.

 Want to create devices that interact with the physical world?
 This cookbook is perfect for anyone who wants to experiment with the popular Arduino microcontroller and programming environment.